Who Is Elizabeth Banks?

 The year 2012 was a big one for the actress, with six films being released that she starred in — among them People Like Us, The Details, What to Expect When You're Expecting and Man on a Ledge.
 Her biggest project that year was the screen adaptation of the bestselling Suzanne Collins series The Hunger Games.
 The film, starring Jennifer Lawrence, featured Banks as Effie Trinket, a capitol representative with a particularized accent who sports brightly-hued wigs, face makeup and extravagant attire.
 Games grossed more than $690 million worldwide, and Banks was cast in its sequels, Catching Fire (2013), Mockingjay - Part 1 (2014), and Mockingjay - Part 2 (2015).

-In 2014 she starred as Melinda Ledbetter in the acclaimed biopic Love & Mercy about the life of The Beach Boys' Brian Wilson.
+In 2014 Banks starred as Melinda Ledbetter in the acclaimed biopic Love & Mercy, about the life of The Beach Boys' Brian Wilson.
 The following year she appeared in Magic Mike XXL and over several seasons had garnered a role (Sal) on the hit sitcom Modern Family, for which she gained another Emmy nomination in 2015.
-That same year she also starred in Netflix's comedy miniseries Wet Hot American Summer: First Day of Camp as Lindsay and reprised her role two years later with a sequel Wet Hot American Summer: Ten Years Later (2017).
+Banks also revisited her old role of Lindsay for the Netflix miniseries Wet Hot American Summer: First Day of Camp (2015) and Wet Hot American Summer: Ten Years Later (2017).

 Some of Banks' latest projects include The Happytime Murders (2018) and the upcoming television and film reboot of Charlie's Angels, which she'll direct.